 NOTE: Your Beck actuator was shipped from the factory ready for installation; no electrical adjustments are required before placing it in operation.
-Each actuator is set up and calibrated to the customer's specifications that were written into the equipment order.
+Each actuator is set up and calibrated to the specifications written into the equipment order.

 Under normal operating conditions there is no need to recalibrate the actuator.
-However, if the application requirements change or are different than specified on the equipment order, the actuator should be recalibrated according to the "Calibration" section beginning on page 26.
+However, if requirements change or differ from the equipment order, the actuator should be recalibrated according to the "Calibration" section beginning on page 21.